On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: Nichols algebras of objects in

-\begin{proposition} If $V_1,V_2$ and $V_3$ are not of the same type, then $\GKdim(B(V))=\infty.$ \end{proposition} \begin{proof} Without loss of generality, suppose $V_1$ and $V_2$ are not of the same type.
-Then there are three possible cases: (1) $V_1$ is of type (T1) and $V_2$ is of type (T2); (2) $V_1$ is of type (T1) and $V_2$ is of type (T3); (3) $V_1$ is of type (T2) and $V_2$ is of type (T3).
-In what follows, we will consider these three cases separately.
+\begin{proposition} If the simple objects $V_1,V_2$ and $V_3$ are not all of the same type among (T1)-(T3), then $\GKdim(B(V))=\infty.$ \end{proposition} \begin{proof} Without loss of generality, we may assume that $V_1$ and $V_2$ are of distinct types.
+Then there are three possible cases: \begin{itemize} \item[(1)] $V_1$ is of type (T1) and $V_2$ is of type (T2); \item[(2)] $V_1$ is of type (T1) and $V_2$ is of type (T3); \item[(3)] $V_1$ is of type (T2) and $V_2$ is of type (T3). \end{itemize} We will examine each case separately.

-(1). $V_1$ is of type (T1) and $V_2$ is of type (T2).
+Case (1). $V_1$ is of type (T1) and $V_2$ is of type (T2).